 Teachers also can instruct students to compose their own works and share them by recording them on eJamming, then having them peer-reviewed.

 “These are things that you can do with eJamming that you can’t do with traditional education,” Kantor said.
 “It can be supplemental to a traditional education.”

 Students can use real-time music teaching tools such as eJamming in many different and beneficial ways, either with their peers or with an instructor, said George Litterst of TimeWarp Technologies, a software company that develops interactive music practice and performance software.

 “Two students may be collaborating on a project that they work on separately at home, and their composition takes the form of a MIDI file that can be shared through the eJamming software,” he said.
 “The two kids can talk with each other over the internet, hear the music together, play with it, change it, and add to it.”

 Litterst added: “I think it can be equally useful for both [classroom and private music teachers]; it hits a number of different places.
-There’s quite a colorful spectrum between those two scenarios and possibilities.”
+There’s quite a colorful spectrum between those two scenarios.”

 “Those technologies have significant limitations–they’re one-way, they tell you what they want you to hear,” he said.